-A Stay Upright ( button is provided in the Cartesian and spherical 3D plots which allow you to keep the Z axis/north pole vertical during rotations.
+A Stay Upright ( | 2 the button is provided in the Cartesian and spherical 3D plots which

 Quantile calculation

 The Statistics Window can now calculate quantiles (median, quartiles, .001, .01, .99 and .999) on request.

 Minor changes and bugfixes

 - JPEG and PNG now plot export available from all graphics windows. - Dramatic performance improvement for transparent pixel plotting in 3D plots on some platforms. - Added locale-specific formatDecimalLocal() functions in class Formats. - Added fluxToLuminosity and luminosityToFlux functions in class Fluxes. - Improved deduplication of column names when joining tables. - 3D plots now correctly report number of visible points. - Improved error message for broken CSV files. - Improved error reporting in the presence of a deficient JVM (such as GNU gcj). - Worked around a Mac OSX Java bug which caused table display to go funny when columns were deleted. - Fixed error in output of FITS table TNULL n header cards write them as numeric not string values. - Fixed a number of bugs in responding to PLASTIC messages (threading, failure to respond). - 3D plots now plot symbols for all subsets not just one, as for 2D plots. - Fixed bug which prevented non-string parameter values from being reassigned.